 - Moist towelettes, garbage bags, and plastic ties

 - Plastic sheeting and duct tape

 - Mobile device charger

-The University of the District of Columbia utilizes several different methods to notify the UDC Community of emergency situations and safety-related information.
+The university utilizes several different methods to notify the UDC community of emergency situations and safety-related information.

 UDC Alert powered by LiveSafe